gifford-lab/skipguide-analysis/README.md

 If you opt to use the pre-computed files, the raw sequencing data is not necessary.
 Download the pre-computed files from TBA, extract, and replace the [`cache`](cache) directory with the extracted `cache` directory.
 Running all the notebooks should then take less than half an hour.

 # Usage
+Note that the output images and tables ([`output` directory](output)) are already uploaded to this repository for your convenience.
+You can also open the provided notebooks and view the results.
+This section details how you can run the notebooks from scratch.

 See [Data Files](#data-files) section to include the necessary data files.

 If pre-computed files are not used, modify the `NUM_PROCESSES` variable in [config.py](src/config.py) to specify the number of cores for multiprocessing.